JoshuaRadin37/lrmalloc.rs-testing-OLD-/README.md

 # ralloc-benchmarking
-Contains the testing scripts to perform benchmarking on `ralloc` and other allocators (for comparison purposes)
+Contains the testing scripts to perform benchmarking of `ralloc` and other allocators

 # Script
-The main script for this project is `benchmarking.py`
+The main script for this project is `main.py`

 This script runs simplifies the task of running specific benchmarks on desired allocators and collecting results.